Setting Build Steps, Parameters and Outputs

 4. Set the Position & Accuracy:

-Note: The accuracy of each collection's position and orientation data is set in the collection's property sheet in the Accuracy section.
+Note: The accuracy of each individual collection's position and orientation data is set in the collection's property sheet in the Accuracy section.
 There, you have the option to either input custom values or to select the "Use build settings" alternative to apply the general accuracy settings set in this dialog.
 If some collections have custom settings, a notification will display in this dialog informing you of this.

 Note: AT data in a projected coordinate system such as UTM may be unreliable either due to earth curvature or earth curvature corrections performed in the other system.
 This is particularly true for datasets that contain oblique photos or large frames, or cover a large geographic area.
 For data of this type, aerotriangulation should be re-performed in PhotoMesh, i.e., use the High Accuracy option.